Exploring a refuge by canoe or kayak combines adventure with physical activity and an intimacy with nature that's hard to beat.

 Blackwater National Wildlife Refuge, Maryland

 Paddlers armed with a water trail map (available from the Friends of Blackwater) can explore tidal marshes and brackish ponds for a closer look at bald eagles, ospreys, herons and muskrats.
-The refuge's three paddling trails were named "Recommended Water Trails for 2006" by the American Canoe Association.
 Visit the refuge Web site for information on ordering maps.

 Self-guided paddling along Mt.
 Landing Creek quickly leaves houses and other human structures behind.
 A map available at the launch site shows how to follow the creek to the Rappahannock River and onto the extensive Captain John Smith Chesapeake National Historic Trail, commemorating the voyages of the famed 17th-century explorer.
 Along the way, see eagles and marsh birds, cattails and wild rice.